-Remuneration guidelines for the Electrolux Corporate Reporting Management (item 14)
+Remuneration guidelines for the Electrolux Group Management (item 14)

-The Board of Directors proposes that the Annual General Meeting approve guidelines for remuneration and other terms of employment for the Electrolux Corporate Reporting Management on the following terms:
+The Board of Directors proposes that the Annual General Meeting approve guidelines for remuneration and other terms of employment for the Electrolux Group Management on the following terms:

 The guidelines set forth herein shall apply to the remuneration and other terms of employment for the President and CEO and other members of Group Management of Electrolux (Group Management).
 Group Management currently comprises thirteen executives.